anotherainaa/javascript-small-problems/README.md

 # JavaScipt small problems

-My study notes and deliberate practice at solving small Javascript problems.
-When solving the problems, I used a problem solving method called PEDAC that I learned at Launch School.
-PEDAC stands for:
+My deliberate practice at solving small Javascript problems.
+I have solved most of these problems using Ruby before, but now I am solving them again using JavaScript so that I can write the syntax well and familiarise myself with JavaScript functions.

-P - Understanding the Problem
-E - Writing out the examples or test cases
-D - Think about the data structure to be used
-A - Algorithm
-C - Code

-In these problems, I focused more on a declarative approach of solving problems.